 What are dental implants?

 A dental implant is a titanium metal rod which is placed into the jawbone.
-It is used to supimage001port one or more false teeth.
+It is used to support one or more false teeth.
 In practice, both the false teeth and their supporting rod are known as ‘implants’.

 Are implants safe?
 How long will they last?